What products can be brought to a patient with a skin disease. Nutrition for skin diseases. Cereals and porridges

 Therapeutic nutrition for anemia

-Skin dermatological diseases are usually attributed to conditions that occur against the background of exposure to negative external and internal factors.
+Skin dermatological diseases are usually classified as conditions that arise against the background of exposure to negative external and internal factors.

-An important agent provoking the development of skin allergic reactions, dermatitis, eczema are also food products consumed by humans.
+Food products consumed by humans are also considered an important agent that provokes the development of skin allergic reactions, dermatitis, and eczema.
 That is why dermatologists and nutritionists draw the attention of their patients to the fact that an important aspect of successful treatment is a balanced diet for dermatitis.

-Dermatous rashes, in most cases, occur when the skin contacts with negative factors that provoke an allergic response..
-Considering that a person lives in the world of bacteria, viruses and microorganisms, there are many such factors in the environment:
+Dermatous rashes, in most cases, occur when the skin comes into contact with negative factors that provoke an allergic response..
+Considering that a person lives in a world of bacteria, viruses and microorganisms, there are many such factors in the environment:

-• dust mite - an invisible provocateur that lives in furniture and carpets;
+• dust mite is an invisible provocateur that lives in furniture and carpets;

-• body detergents containing perfumes and chemical additives;
+• body washes containing perfumes and chemical additives;

 • household chemicals;

-• perfumery compositions contained in eau de toilette, flavored gels;
+• perfume compositions contained in eau de toilette, flavored gels;

-• local medicines in the form of rubbing, creams, gels;
+• local medications in the form of rubs, creams, gels;

 • synthetic fabrics and bedding;